 Books on Malta always refer to him as Carafa della Roccella, but it would be more correct to say Carafa della Spina as a spina (thorn) can be seen on his coat of arms.

-After the failed Ottoman Siege of Vienna in 1683, Pope Innocent XI promoted a Holy League against the Ottoman Empire and Malta sent its warships to support the Venetians who in a matter of months conquered the whole Peloponnese and seized Athens (which at the time was almost a village).
+After the failed Ottoman Siege of Vienna in 1683, Pope Innocent XI promoted a Holy League against the Ottoman Empire and Malta sent its warships to support the Venetians who in a matter of months conquered the whole Peloponnese and seized Athens.

-Adrien de Wignacourt (1690-97); St. John's Co-Cathedral - Chapel of France: (left) monument to Joachim de Wignacourt; in January 2012 the monument to Adrien de Wignacourt was being restored; the coat of arms of his relative has been edited by deleting a label (a strip with three points) which does not appear in the coat of arms of Adrien, but you can see in those of Alof de Wignacourt at the top of this page (click here for help - it opens in another window); (right) Conversion of St. Paul by Mattia Preti.
-One would expect this chapel to be dedicated to St. Louis of France, but the Knights chose to pay tribute to Malta and dedicated it to St. Paul, one of the patron saints of the island
+Adrien de Wignacourt (1690-1697); St. John's Co-Cathedral - Chapel of France: (left) monument to Joachim de Wignacourt; in January 2012 at the time of my visit, the monument to Adrien de Wignacourt was being restored; the coat of arms of his relative has been edited by deleting a label in its upper part (a strip with three points) which does not appear in the coat of arms of Adrien; (right) Conversion of St. Paul, patron saint of Malta, by Mattia Preti.

 The image used as background for this page shows a coat of arms of Grand Master Gregorio Carafa della Spina in St. John's Co-Cathedral.